What to avoid in your 2026 digital transformation

 February 12, 2025

-What to Avoid in Your 2026 Digital Transformation
+What to avoid in your 2026 digital transformation

-From the team at Shire Marketing
+From Brendan at Shire Marketing

-As we enter 2026, digital transformation is on the radar for many Sutherland Shire businesses:from the salons in Caringbah to the tradies in Kirrawee and the wellness clinics in Cronulla.
+As we enter 2026, digital transformation is on the radar for many Sutherland Shire businesses, from the salons in Caringbah to the tradies in Kirrawee and the wellness clinics in Cronulla.
 But upgrading your online presence isn’t just about building a flashier website.
 It’s about avoiding the costly mistakes that quietly push customers away.

-Here are five website design traps still holding back local businesses:and how you can dodge them this year.
+Here are five website design traps still holding back local businesses, and how you can dodge them this year.

 1. Slow Websites Are Still Driving Customers Away

 Let’s say you run a boutique in Gymea and someone clicks your site after seeing your Instagram post.
 If your homepage takes more than 3 seconds to load?
-They’re gone:and now shopping at Westfield Miranda instead.
+They’re gone, and now shopping at Westfield Miranda instead.

 Avoid this in 2026 by: